inasafe/inasafe-doc/docs/source/training/socialisation/introduction_of_qgis.rst

 .. image:: /static/general/icon_merge.*             Impact Layer Merge
 =================================================   ========================

 ..
 Note:: Later we will explore and use these tools.
-For more information :doc:`../../user-docs/toolbar`
+For more information on the
+  |project_name| toolbar see :doc:`../../user-docs/toolbar`.

 OpenLayers Plugin
 .................

-Installing OpenLayers through the QGIS plugin repository

-.. note:: To use openlayers you must have connection to the Internet at all times!
+.. note:: To use the OpenLayers plugin you must have connection to the Internet at all times.

 17. Go to :menuselection:`Plugins --> Manage and Install Plugin`.
-    This will take a couple of minutes for QGIS to contact its repository and show the list of plugins available.
+    It may take a couple of minutes for QGIS to contact its repository and show the list of plugins available.

 18. Type :kbd:`openlayers` into the filter box.

-19. :guilabel:`Select` *OpenLayer Plugin* then :guilabel:`Install plugin` -
+19. Select OpenLayers Plugin and click :guilabel:`Install plugin`
-    this will take a couple of minutes for the plugin to download and install.
+    - it may take a couple of minutes for the plugin to download and install.

-20. A window should pop up saying: "Plugin installed successfully" :guilabel:`Ok` and :guilabel:`Close` the *QGIS Python Plugin Installer* window.
+20. A window should pop up saying: "Plugin installed successfully" Click :guilabel:`Ok` and click :guilabel:`Close` to exit the *QGIS Plugin Manager* window.

-21. Hover mouse over :menuselection:`Plugins --> OpenLayer Plugin`
+21. Go to :menuselection:`Plugins --> OpenLayers plugin`

 .. image:: /static/training/socialisation/023_openlayers.*
    :align: center

-22. :guilabel:`Select` *Add Bing Aerial layer*
+22. Select :guilabel:`Add Bing Aerial layer`.

 .. image:: /static/training/socialisation/024_aerial_bing.*
    :align: center

-.. note:: If you are familiar with Goggle Earth, navigating this imagery should be very similar.
+.. note:: If you are familiar with Google Earth, navigating this imagery should be very similar.

 **Activity:** Navigate to your home or office .............................................

-Using the navigation tools below, zoom into your home.
+Using the navigation tools below, zoom to your home.

 ==========================================  ============
 **Symbol**                                  **Name**